-- 1. Complete the FTE Calculations tab of the Infrastructure Funding Agreement for each comprehensive onestop center, as well as for each affiliate or specialized center designated by the local workforce board and at which required partners agree to provide services. - a.
+- 1. Complete the FTE Calculations tab of the Infrastructure Funding Agreement for each comprehensive one-stop center, as well as for each affiliate or specialized center designated by the local workforce board and at which required partners agree to provide services. - a.
 For partners whose staff will be cross-trained to provide services of another partner's program: - i.
 Identify the FTE commitments being made to provide services on behalf of another required partner at the comprehensive one-stop center or affiliate or specialized center. - ii.
 Enter that FTE commitment into the "FTE Calculations" tab specific to that service location. - b.
 For partners whose services are being provided by another partner's cross-trained staff: - i.
 Identify an FTE commitment that corresponds with the required partner providing the services on your behalf. - ii.
 Enter that FTE commitment into the "FTE Calculations" tab specific to that service location. - 2.
 Complete a "Cost Allocation" tab for each service location.
-Note that infrastructure costs will be completed for each service location, including comprehensive one-stop centers and any affiliated or specialized center designated by the local workforce board.
-Shared local service delivery costs will be completed only once for the entire local system, encompassing all comprehensive one-stop centers and other service locations in the local area. - a.
+Note that infrastructure costs will be completed for each service location, including comprehensive one-stop centers and any affiliated or specialized center designated by the local workforce board. - a.
 For each service location, identify the agreed-upon amount that each required partner will contribute toward infrastructure costs to operate that service location.
-(Infrastructure costs must be negotiated on an annual basis.) - b.
+(Infrastructure costs must be negotiated on an annual basis.)

+- b.
 For the entire local service delivery system, specify the agreed-upon amount of the shared local system costs that each required partner will contribute.
 (Shared local system costs must be negotiated on an annual basis.) - c.
-In the Shared Delivery System Costs section of the spreadsheet, identify the cost of the one-stop operator in the designated line item. - i.
-If required partners have selected either a single entity or a consortium to perform onestop operator functions, then enter the cost of the competitively procured one-stop operator in the designated cell of Column B and each partner's share of the total cost in that row. - ii.
+In the Shared Delivery System Costs section of each "Center" tab, identify the cost of the one-stop operator in the designated line item. - i.
+If required partners have selected either a single entity or a consortium to perform one-stop operator functions, then enter the cost of the competitively procured one-stop operator in the designated cell of Column B and each partner's share of the total cost in that row. - ii.
 If required partners have opted not to share the cost of the one-stop operator and instead will provide in-kind personnel to perform the one-stop-operator functions, then enter the total agreed-upon value of the in-kind personnel in the designated line item of Column B, and each partner's share of the total cost in the row for "less in-kind staffing." - iii.
-Explain the in-kind staffing contribution in the "Notes" section of the spreadsheet (which must align with Section 12 of the MOU narrative). - 3.
+Explain the in-kind staffing contribution in the "Notes" section of the spreadsheet (which must align with Section 12 of the MOU narrative). - iv.
+Name the one-stop operator model (consortium, single entity or other).
+If the operator model is a consortium, provide the names of the entities that comprise the consortium. - 3.
 Approve the agreed-upon, annual Infrastructure Funding Agreement through the MOU amendment procedures described in this MOU, Section 13, including signatures.

-In the space below and following the Governor's Guidelines - Revision 2 and Supplemental Guidance for PY18, provide the following narrative:
+In the space below and following the Governor's Guidelines - Revision 3, provide the following narrative: